Guseyn/unilang/plan.md

 - [ ] Migrate tests and make them work (rewrite in procedural style)
   - [x] visual
   - [x] audio
+- [x] Migrate to ESM
-- [ ] Migrate to ESM
+- [ ] extract deps to directories, and get rid of all third party deps in package.json
 - [ ] Dev Server
 - [ ] Refactor language parser to make it more flexible in terms of outputs
-- [ ] Make fonts as flexible addons and part of a language
+- [x] Make fonts as flexible addons and part of a language
 - [ ] Add a page where the music font can be generated
 - [ ] Add a command that generate music js font file
+- [ ] Write a very cute api
 - [ ] CLI for commands
   - [ ] TXT -> SVG
   - [ ] TXT -> HIGHLIGHTED HTML